jspjut/jspjut.github.io/index.md

 ---
 {% include JB/setup %}

-Visiting Professor in the department of Engineering at [Harvey Mudd College][HMC] and consulting researcher for [NVIDIA][].
+Research Scientist at [NVIDIA][].
+Formerly a Visiting Assistant Professor in the department of Engineering at [Harvey Mudd College][HMC].

-My research interests include Graphics, Architecture, Embedded Systems, and Real-Time Systems.
+My research interests include New Human Computer Experiences, Graphics, Architecture, and Embedded Systems.

 {{ Ph.D. from the [School of Computing][SoC] at the [University of }}
 {{ Utah][UofU] and B.S. in Computer Engineering from the }}